Thursday 12:30-2 pm

 B.A., Marshall University

-health, persuasion, social cognition, and stigma reduction
+health, persuasion, message effects, stigma reduction

 Ledford, V., & Nan, X. (2022).
 Using communication science to accelerate adult and childhood vaccination.
 Metode Science Studies Journal, 13. https://doi.org/10.7203/metode.13.23759